CmdOptDefeat/fe25/README.md

 # Acknowledgements

 We would like to thank
-- YoLabs Team:
+- YoLabs Team: We thank the YoLabs Team for their guidance and mentorship provided, which helped us improve algorithms and robot design.
-- Raspberry Pi Foundation:
+- Raspberry Pi Foundation: Gratitude is owed to the Raspberry Pi Foundation for making excellent hardware, enabling development of this project.
-- OpenCV:
+- OpenCV: Appreciation goes to the OpenCV community for supplying the computer vision tools and extensive documentation, which we have used and are crucial to the solution for the obstacle round.
-- GitHub:
+- GitHub: Recognition is given to GitHub for providing a collaborative platform that streamlined code management and teamwork, ensuring efficient  development.